sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. Only VS Code and Visual Studio
-B. **GitHub.com, VS Code, Visual Studio, JetBrains IDEs, Eclipse, Xcode, GitHub Mobile, Windows Terminal**
+B. GitHub.com, VS Code, Visual Studio, JetBrains IDEs, Eclipse, Xcode, GitHub Mobile, Windows Terminal.
 C. Only GitHub.com
 D. Only IDEs (no browser or mobile)